-Source: Morningstar Investment Management calculation.
-European Treasury Yields.
-Data as of 31 October 2023.
-Data presented is indicative and for illustrative purposes only.
-Simulated performance is not a reliable indicator of future performance.
+Source: Morningstar calculation.
+Australian Composite Bond Yields.
+Data as of October 31, 2023.
+For illustrative purposes only.

 Looking for areas that warrant a dose of caution:

 - Credit spreads: We perceive corporate bonds as only providing a slight increment in extra yield.
 Although this might seem lucrative, it is tempered versus government bonds. - High yield debt: Related to the above, it may be tempting to think 9%+ yields are attractive.
 However, despite offering high absolute yields, we caution the inherent risks tied with these assets.
 The lure of high returns should always be weighed against a potential default cycle, which is not reflected in spreads. - Dividend chasing: For investors who utilise rule-based vehicles such as active ETFs to access the high dividend names, many dividend indexes can experience big shifts in the sector composition.
 Investors need to be mindful of sector exposure they are getting.
 Moreover, while dividends remain a key area to explore and we express this in our portfolios, we do note dividend instability could potentially pose a risk to income investors.
 Sectors such as energy and financials are more prone to dividend cuts during downturns.